Mostofa-Abedin/ShekhMostofaAbedin_T1A3/README.md

 # <strong style="color:salmon"> About the Project </strong>

 This project serves as part of the fulfillment of T1A2: Portfolio towards a Diploma of Information Technology at Coder Academy.

-## Important Links
+### Important Links

 Link to git repository: https://github.com/Mostofa-Abedin/-ShekhMostofaAbedin-_T1A2.git

-## Built with
+### Built with

-Python 3.10.12
+- Language - Python 3.10.12
+- Interpreter - VScode

-## Style Guide
+### Style Guide

-PEP8
+Code for this project was written adhering to PEP8 guidelines as it it is the most universally used convention.
+Reference to the PEP8 guidelines: https://peps.python.org/pep-0008/

 ## Purpose

 The aim of this project is to g.

 # <strong style="color:salmon"> Features of Program </strong>